POSTED ON July 29, 2021

 There is a fine balance between the amount of time it takes to do audits and the level of inventory accuracy.
 Some smaller stores simply do not have the manpower to do check every day and instead opt for auditing every second day or on a weekly basis.

 We recommend weekly audits at a minimum so that stores can catch input errors or inventory losses closer to when they happen.
 This is so that store operators can more easily identify any discrepancies while the day’s activities are still fresh in memory.
 It’s very difficult to figure out why you are missing a unit of a particular product if the discrepancy happened weeks ago.
 Taking detailed notes on your POS per inventory movement is also a great help in identifying issues.

-Contact Greenline today to find out how a Greenline POS system can help you and your employees complete inventory reports and avoid audits happening every other day.
-Click here to learn more about Greenline’s POS features.
+Contact us today to find out how Greenline POS can help you and your employees complete inventory reports and avoid audits happening every other day.

 Read about Greenline’s import feature for Alberta, BC and Ontario stores here.